International

 - Liberal Movement of the Republic of Lithuania (LRLS): centre-right

-- Electoral Action of Polls in Lithuania: conservatist, polish minority interest
+- Electoral Action of Poles in Lithuania (EAPL–CFA): conservatism, polish minority interest

 Executive Power

-The President is the chief of state and is elected by popular vote for a five-year term renewable once.
-He/she is also the commander in chief overseeing foreign and security policy.
-The Prime Minister is the head of the government and is appointed by the President on approval of the Parliament (generally the leader of the majority party or coalition) to serve a term of four years.
-The Prime Minister enjoys executive powers which include implementation of the law in the country and running the day-to-day affairs.
-The Council of Ministers (cabinet) is appointed by the President on the nomination of the Prime Minister.
+The President of Lithuania is the head of state, elected by popular vote for a five-year term, renewable once consecutively.
+The President also serves as commander-in-chief of the armed forces and plays a key role in overseeing foreign and security policy.
+The Prime Minister, who is the head of government, is appointed by the President with the approval of the Seimas (Parliament), usually from the majority party or ruling coalition, and serves a four-year term.
+The Prime Minister holds executive powers, including the implementation of laws and managing the day-to-day affairs of the government.
+The Council of Ministers (Cabinet) is appointed by the President based on the Prime Minister’s nominations.

 Legislative Power